ivanvazquezphd/bc_code/Workshop_1/Basics-of-R_bc_code.md

 ## Installing Packages

-While R comes with many pre-load packages, additional functionality can be acheived by install packages through CRAN, Github, or Bioconductor.
+While R comes with many pre-load packages, additional functionality can be added by installing packages through CRAN, Github, or Bioconductor.
 These packages add new functions that can simplify very complex calculations and scripts into one line.